werf/werf/docs/_includes/cli/werf_images_cleanup.md

             ~/.docker (in the order of priority)
             Command needs granted permissions to delete images from the specified images repo --dry-run=false:
-            Indicate what the command would do without actually doing that --git-commit-strategy-expiry-days=-1:
+            Indicate what the command would do without actually doing that (default $WERF_DRY_RUN) --git-commit-strategy-expiry-days=-1:
             Keep images published with the git-commit tagging strategy in the images repo for the
             specified maximum days since image published.
 Republished image will be kept specified